JohnnyFee/johnnyfee.github.io/source/_posts/2017-01-01-10-rx-java-observable-observer.md

 ## Observable vs Observer vs Subscription

-The Observable represents the stream of data and can be sub-scribed to by an Observer (which you’ll learn more about in “Capturing All Notifications by Using Observer<T>”):
+The Observable represents the stream of data and can be sub-scribed to by an Observer:

 ```
 interface Observable<T> {